luiscalmon/voice_note_ai/README.md

-# VoiceNote AI
+# Voice Note AI

-This repository contains the Flutter project for **VoiceNote AI**.
+This repository contains the Flutter project for **Voice Note AI**.
 The app uses Material Design and supports both light and dark themes.

 ## Getting Started